How to Soothe a Dog's Itchy Skin

-Our fur-babies itch either because of a lot of different reasons or with no reasons at all.
-A dog's itchy skin is also not uncommon and is completely normal.
-But when the itching becomes excessive, accompanied by excessive scratching, licking, and biting of certain areas of his body, where your fur-baby is already hurting himself, then there must be something to be concerned about.
+Our fur-babies can itch due to a lot of different reasons.
+Dog itchy skin and dog itchy ears are not uncommon and are completely normal to an extent.
+But when the itching becomes excessive, accompanied by too much scratching, licking, & biting of certain areas of the body, with inflammation and infections, then there must be something to be worried about.

 "Itchy skin is the second most common reason why pet parents take their dogs to the vet, gastrointestinal issues being the first."